How to Sell a Texas Property With a Tenant Still Living in It

 What legal obligations do you have to your tenants as a property owner?

 While there are some additional nuances to consider, your primary legal obligation is simply adhering to the terms dictated by your lease or rental agreement.
-If the lease is month to month, you can easily push your tenant to move out with sufficient advanced notice.
+If it is a month to month lease, you can easily push your tenant to move out with sufficient advanced notice.

-Read your lease agreement carefully to better understand your legal position, and talk to a real estate lawyer if you have any questions.
+Read your lease terms carefully to better understand your legal position, and talk to a real estate lawyer if you have any questions.

 Options for Selling a Texas Property With a Tenant